-Attention to students individually or collectively for the celebration of tutorials, in order to carry out an adequate follow-up of them groups.
+Attention to students individually or collectively for the celebration of tutorials, in order to carry out an adequate follow-up of them

-- Continuous assessment tests during the term to examine the acquisition of concepts by students. - Study materials to prepare both face-to-face sessions and individual work can be found on the Blackboard platform of the Virtual Classroom.
+- Theory and practical sessions in small or large groups. - Continuous assessment tests during the term to examine the acquisition of concepts by students. - Study materials to prepare both face-to-face sessions and individual work can be found on the Blackboard platform of the Virtual Classroom.
 This platform will also be a means of continuous communication between the students and the teacher. - In the Library, students should consult the bibliographic reference manuals for self-study (theoretical and practical). - The teacher will give references to web pages of interest for self-study. - The practical accounting cases must be solved by taking care of the presentation and by the means provided for this purpose in the virtual classroom (Excel, Pdf, Word).